pcaisse/us-places-geocoder/README.md

 But sometimes you don't want to rely on another another service that you need to integrate with and then maintain that integration; a service which may, at some point in the future, cease to exist.
 You may also want offline support.
-Plus, place names don't change very often and a megabyte isn't as big as it used to be.
+Plus, place names don't change very often, populations are fairly stable, and a megabyte isn't as big as it used to be.

 If you are only concerned with places in the U.S. and don't need lookup at the address level, this geocoder could work well for you (and is very, very fast compared to a network call!).

+One distinct downside to using a static geocoder is the JSON payload size (currently 1.36 MB) which will increase the size of your JavaScript bundle proportionately if you use this package.

 ## Development